 What is most important to members is an important question to ask.
 All too often leaders of organisations make assumptions about what members want and all too often neglect surveying members about their needs.
 Neglecting the question is likely to lead to a leakage of members.

 Are there other factors working against people joining organisations?
 I was told, or I once read somewhere that younger people today are not joiners.
 They might support what an organisation does but few become members.
 The story went that they are not interested in the ongoing and often humdrum work of running organisations.
 They prefer a project-based model of activity for a limited time directed at achieving some tangible end.
-That is analogous to the working life on many people today, of fixed-term, project-based employment after which they look for the next project.
-I don’t know how true this is, however I have seen no argument that refutes it and some that support it.
+That is analogous to the working life of many people today, of fixed-term, project-based employment after which they look for the next project.
+I don’t know how true this is, however I have seen no argument that refutes it and I have heard comments that support it.

 I put the question about why people do or do not join organisations to a friend who used to teach the Permaculture Design Certificate course, who has a long association with the design system and decades working in roles in community organisations.
-She said that looking back over the years there has been a high turnover of people in permaculture might have something do with it.
+She said that looking back over the years there has been a high turnover of people in permaculture organisations and among those practicing permaculture outside organisations.
 People get enthused and do a permaculture design course, then they move on to the next thing.
-She was talking more about permaculture in urban areas.
 If true, this brings into question the high figures quoted for participation in permaculture in Australia and around the world.
 Are those figures documenting continuous participation or do they document numbers maintained by continuous turnover?

-Recruiting is an ongoing challenge that requires an ongoing solution.
+Recruiting members is an ongoing challenge that requires an ongoing solution.
 An Australian permaculture organisation recently offered the chance to win some books and a gardening tool as an incentive to join.
-The organisation repeated the offer a second time and it remains to be seen how successful it will be.
-I suspect it is a solution that, at best, can only be offered a few times a year because it may well run into the problem of diminishing returns in which repeating the same thing produces fewer results over time.
+The organisation repeated the offer a number of times.
+It remains to be seen how successful it will be.
+I suspect it is a solution that, at best, can only be offered a few times a year because it could run into the Principle of Diminishing Returns in which repeating the same thing produces fewer results over time.
 Repetition could drain the pool of people willing to participate in the scheme.

-Attracting fee-paying members is a challenge because of competition from other community organisations wanting to attract members and plenty of competition for attention from other areas.
+Attracting fee-paying members is a challenge because of competition from other community organisations also wanting to attract members and plenty of competition for attention from other areas.
 As in any market, this competition restrains how much organisations can ask for membership and pushes up what potential members expect from the organisation, their return on investing membership fees.

 What about goodwill and altruism as membership drivers?
-People will join organisations they like simply to support them without expecting any direct benefit from their membership.
+People will join organisations they like simply to support their work without expecting any direct benefit from their membership.
 That is good, however I have not seen it significantly raise membership numbers or significant funds.
 Likewise, the practice of tithing funds.

-I am going to use a couple real organisations in this piece as example of what I talk about in attracting members and raising funds.
+I am going to use a couple real organisations in this piece as examples of what I talk about in attracting members and raising funds.

 The age of free

-Here’s the problem for many voluntary community organisations: information they would have once sold as workshops and courses is now free.
+Here’s the problem for many voluntary community organisations: information they would have once sold as workshops and courses to raise funds is now free.

 I’m talking about two strategies used by community organisations.
 One offers courses and workshops on a fee-for-service basis to raise funds, attract members and popularise what it is that they are about.
 The other offers informal ways to learn by participating in activities.
 Now, in an age of free, the market for that information is being substantially fulfilled by free online resources such as we find on that great educator in the cloud, YouTube, as well as by free online offerings from other organisations and educators.

 The permaculture design system provides an example.
-There is now enough free information about permaculture online, including free design courses, that you no longer need to do a Permaculture Design Course to fully practice it.
+There is now enough free information about permaculture online and in books, including free online design courses, that you no longer need to do a Permaculture Design Course to fully practice permaculture.
 Once you did, but that was before the internet and the flood of free.
 People still do enroll in courses because they offer the opportunity of a short period of concentrated learning, however they do not have to join organisations to learn via informal workshops and participation.

 In the age of free, an age when information about practicing something like the permaculture design system is readily available, what can permaculture organisations do to attract members?